(877)-879-7775

 Lenders frequently levy a single large fee, known as a Lender Fee, Underwriting Fee, or Application Fee, that ranges from $950 to $1250.
 Other small fees, such as credit reports, tax service fees, and flood certification fees, usually totals between $100 and $200, are levied.
 The Lender may charge an Origination Fee, which is an additional fee charged to the Buyer for utilizing this Lender.
 There are a few Lenders who do not charge Origination Fees, and we recommend that you look for one.
 A discount fee is a fee charged to reduce the interest rate on a loan.
 It is an optional fee that lowers the rate for the customer.

-Taxes on Transfers Tennessee
+Taxes on Transfers for Closing Costs in Tennessee

 House sellers in Tennessee should expect to pay $1.85 per $500 of home value in sales taxes, however rates vary by county.
 This real estate expense is normally paid by the seller and should be documented in the closing statements or settlement statements.

-Fee for Recording Tennessee
+Recording Fee for Closing Costs in Tennessee

 The recording price includes the cost of recording a Deed at a local courthouse.
 In Tennessee, these costs will vary from county to county.